Breadcrumb

 Research interests

-STS, care, welfare practices, elderly care, home as a place of care, digitalization, technologies in care and medicine, and ethnography.
+STS, care, welfare practices, patient knowledge, values digitalization, technologies in care and medicine, and ethnography.

 Teaching